ethereum/EIPs/EIPS/eip-draft-app-keys.md

 ### Applications' authentication

+If the application is using a DNS name then we simply authenticate the application by using the url of the loaded browser webpage.

-In the case of our favored specification for applications' UIDs using ENS, we can authenticate the application through ENS resolution.
+For applications using ENS, we can authenticate the application through ENS resolution.
 The ENS can also allow to register and resolve metadata for the application such as `url`, and other parameters.

 If we use for instance this resolver profile defined in [EIP 634](https://eips.ethereum.org/EIPS/eip-634) which permits the lookup of arbitrary key-value text data, we can for instance use the key `url` to point to a website.